 But first, let’s discuss what actually causes eye bags.

 Most Known Causes of Eye Bags

-These are some of the most common causes of eye bags.
-There are no limits – women in the early ‘20s can have them as much as women in the late ‘50s.
+People always connect dark circles with a lack of sleep or tiredness.
+In fact, that is usually true, but sometimes there are other causes such as genetics, allergies, etc. There are no limits – women in the early ‘20s can have bags under eyes as much as women in the late ‘50s.
 Fortunately, there are some solutions to treat the causes.

 Lack of sleep is one of the most common causes of eye bags reappearing every morning.
 Rest is essential for our whole body.
 It reduces stress and the level of cortisol.
 When you sleep at least 8 hours, your whole body will regenerate.

 Our bodies can repair the skin only when we are sleeping.
 Only in a sleep state can blood circulation focus on our skin cells and tissues – the result is the dewy skin you see in the morning.
 When you are not getting enough sleep, the body is more under stress.
 The circulation is reduced, so the deoxygenated blood forms eye bags and dark circles.

 You should drink a lot of water.
 Dehydration can make your eye bags look even worse.
 Adequate hydration improves blood circulation that helps to remove the extra fluids from your body.
 For the same reason, salty food is not recommended for people with dark circles and eye bags.

 Beverages with a high level of caffeine might be eliminated from your diet.
 If you are consuming way too much coffee or tea, you may notice that your eye bags are appearing and that dark circles are more visible.
 That is because caffeine stimulates your hormonal glands that cause exhaustion and fatigue.

 Start asking yourself if you can’t really function without that coffee in the morning?
 If you don’t want to cut it completely, at least reserve afternoons and evenings for decaffeinated teas and water.